emrekgn/spring-cloud-config-server-docker/README.md

 # spring-cloud-config-server-docker

 An unofficial, minimal Spring Cloud Config Server packaged as a Docker image.
-The image is built from a tiny Spring Boot application plus the official Temurin Alpine JRE, so you get sensible defaults (port `8888`, Git backend) with the smallest possible footprint.
+The image is built from a tiny Spring Boot application and a custom `jlink` runtime distilled from Temurin, so you get sensible defaults (port `8888`, Git backend) with the smallest possible footprint.

 ## Build